knl/npins-updater-action/.github/ISSUE_TEMPLATE/default_issue_template.md

 ---

 <!--
-  Thank you for using niv-updater-action!
+  Thank you for using npins-updater-action!
 Please let us know which version is causing you troubles.
 -->